aimanraz/fn-tech-logireg/README.md

 ![Bar overall](https://github.com/aimanraz/fn-tech-logireg/blob/main/img/histogram_overall.png)

 ### Correlation Bar Chart with response
-Some interesting insight can be drawn from this bar chart which are:
+Some fascinating insight can be drawn from this bar chart which are:
-* More hour spend on app will likely make user not subscribe.
+* More hours spent on the app will likely make the user not subscribe.
-* Older people less likely to subscribe.
+* Older people are less likely to subscribe.
-* More premium features used will tend make user less likely to subscribed (red flag for the pro features).
+* More premium features used will make users less likely to subscribe (red flag for the pro features).

 ![Correlation bar](https://github.com/aimanraz/fn-tech-logireg/blob/main/img/correlation_bar.png)